CHRISTIAN EDUCATION IN MIDDLE SCHOOL

 Students in 6th and 7th grades participate either in the Strings Ensemble, the Middle School Choir, or Concert Band, and 8th graders have the option to continue in those music classes.

 Students enjoy the opportunity to display artwork and perform for family and friends at the Christmas and Spring Concerts.
 Additionally the choir and band have the opportunity to participate in a regional competition in the spring.

 Middle school students are encouraged to join one of our athletic teams.
 Athletics in middle school focuses on developing fundamental athletic skills and strategies, exploring strengths and weaknesses, gaining experience and confidence in team sports, and having fun!
 Middle school athletics emphasizes both participation and competition.

-Middle school sports teams:baseball, basketball, cross country, soccer, volleyball, wrestling,
+Middle school sports teams:baseball, basketball, cross country, soccer, volleyball and wrestling.

 Middle school students begin using the Naviance guidance program and meeting with our college guidance counselor.
 This allows students to begin discussing and exploring their interests as they look toward their high school course selections.

-Students who are identified as those who would benefit from specialized interaction are scheduled to meet regularly with our resource room director.
-During this weekly meeting our resource room director offers support with executive functioning, building organization skills, or works specifically in math, reading, or comprehension.
+Students who are identified as those who would benefit from specialized interaction are scheduled to meet regularly with our resource room staff.
+During this weekly meeting our resource room staff offers support with executive functioning, building organization skills, or works specifically in math, reading, or comprehension.
 The insight gained from these meetings is communicated to the student’s teachers in order to more effectively reach them with instruction.
-Additionally the resource room helps students with organization, student review, planning, modification instructional material and assessments as needed.
+The resource room helps students with organization, student review, planning, modification instructional material and assessments as needed.
 Additionally, we partner with outside contractors to provide specialized services.

 Be sure to select the proper forms based on the application you are submitting.
 Forms can be sent via email to firstname.lastname@example.org or mailed.
 If your forms are mailed, as a courtesy to those who are completing your recommendation forms, please give them a stamped envelope addressed to: